paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 ### For DJI Mini 5 Pro

+Note: this workflow won't work for DJI Mini 3 as the waypoint creation icon is not visible in the DJI Fly when connected to the drone.

 For DJI Mini 5 Pro, the kmz file must be uploaded to the remote controller.
 But there is no straightfoward way to do this.
 Rohan Baishya explains in this section, a foolproof method to do this (based on [this tutorial][2].

 **Step 1:** In the RC/DJI fly app, connect the drone and press 'GO FLY'